 Tax implications of selling a gifted house

 The IRS defines a gifted home as one that is transferred to you for nothing in return or a sum less than its fair value.
+This means someone transferred ownership of a home to you, and you gave them nothing, or less than market value in return for the transfer.

-Moreover, you usually carry over the basis value of a gifted home from the donor’s original basis, known as a “carryover” basis.
-As a result, if you sell the property, you will calculate the taxable gain or loss based on the original basis of the property.
-This may be lower than the current fair market value (FMV).
-This can result in a higher taxable gain and potentially more capital gains tax liability compared to inherited property.
+First, keep in mind that you usually carry over the basis value of a gifted home from the donor’s original basis, known as a “carryover” basis.
+As a result, if you sell the property, you will calculate the taxable gain or loss based on the basis of the property held by the person who gifted it to you.

 Tax implications of selling an inherited foreign property

-For inherited foreign property, you generally “step up” the basis value to the fair market value (FMV) of the property at the time of the decedent’s death.
-This means you adjust the property’s basis to its FMV.
+There is one major difference between selling a gifted home and selling an inherited foreign property.
+Rather than using the donor’s original basis like in gifted property, when calculating the capital gain on an inherited property you generally “step up” the basis value to the fair market value (FMV) of the property at the time of the decedent’s death.

 Mathematically speaking, we can estimate the capital gain on an inherited foreign property by calculating the following: